 The principle of Justice holds that particular individuals, groups or communities should neither bear an unfair share of the direct burdens of participating in research, nor should they be unfairly excluded from the potential benefits of research participation.
 Inclusiveness in research and fair distribution of benefits and burdens should be important considerations for researchers, research ethics boards (REBs), research institutions and sponsors.
 Issues of fair and equitable treatment arise in deciding whether and how to include individuals, groups or communities in research, and the basis for the exclusion of some.

 This chapter addresses inclusion in research of individuals and groups that might be inappropriately excluded on the basis of attributes such as culture, language, gender, race, ethnicity, age and disability.
-It provides guidance relevant to inclusion in research of specific groups such as women, children, the elderly and those who lack capacity to consent to participate in research.
+It provides guidance relevant to inclusion in research of specific groups such as women, children, the elderly and those who lack the capacity to decide whether or not to participate in research.
 Historically, these groups have often been inappropriately excluded from research.

 This chapter also addresses the fair inclusion and equitable treatment of individuals, groups and communities whose situation or circumstances make them vulnerable in the context of a specific research project.
 These individuals run the risk of being included in research in ways that may be unfair and inequitable.
 This chapter provides guidance relevant to the equitable distribution of the risks and benefits of research.